TBD54566975/tbdex/specs/http-api/README.md

 This endpoint is *OPTIONAL*.
 It is only relevant for PFIs which expose a stored balance functionality either for institutional or retail customers.

 ### Description
-Returns an array of balance amounts for each currency held by the caller.
+Returns an array of balance resources for each currency held by the caller.

 ### Protected
 True